Blue-ringed angelfish — Blue-ringed angelfish Yellowface angelfish Yellowface angelfish —

 Video clip

-The sixbar angelfish, like other members of the genus Pomacanthus, has juveniles and adults which look quite different.
-The juveniles have an overall blue black colour broken by many vertical white bands, the anterior bands being rather straight while the posterior bands become increasingly arced as they approach the tail.
-The adults have an overall colour of brownish-yellow on the body and the median fins, with vivid blue spots.
-Along the flanks there are 6 vertical bands, the first is whitish and is placed immediately behind the head, the following 5 are black.[3]
-This species can reach a total body length of about 46 cm (18 in) in the ocean.
-These angelfishes have 13-14 spines and 18-23 soft rays in the dorsal fin and 3 spines and 18-19 soft rays in the anal fin.[2]
+Like other species in the genus, juvenile and adult sixbar angelfish are quite different in appearance. juveniles have an overall blue-black color broken by many vertical white bands, the anterior bands being rather straight while the posterior bands become increasingly arced as they approach the tail.
+The adults, in contrast, have an overall color of brownish-yellow on the body and the median fins, with vivid blue spots.
+Along the flanks there are 6 vertical bands, the first being whitish and placed immediately behind the head and the rest being black.[5]

 Distribution